A cylinder is a solid with two congruent circles joined by a curved surface.

 Volume of metal used = 55.3 cm3

-How to calculate the volume of the shaded area of a cylinder?
+How to find the volume of a cylinder in a prism?

 These videos show how to solve word problems about cylinders.